 - The distance that Complainant and/or Complainant's representative must travel to access video teleconferencing equipment;

 - A comparison of the total costs of holding an in-person, video, or telephonic hearing;

 - The distance the parties and their witnesses would have to travel to appear in person; and

-- Whether appearance by video-conference or telephone of Complainant and his witnesses would unduly prejudice Complainant.
+- Whether appearance by video-conference or telephone of the parties and their respective witnesses would unduly prejudice Complainant and/or the FBI.